This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 |---|---|---|

-| Database Node | Zone Name | The name of a zone in OceanBase Database.
-You can specify a custom zone name.
-The zone name can contain letters, digits, and underscores (_).
-It must start with a letter and end with a letter or digit, and must be 2 to 32 characters in length.
-In an OceanBase cluster that consists of multiple zones, the cluster must have a zone that shares the same region as that of the primary zone.
-You can click + Add Zone to add a zone or the Delete icon next to a zone to remove the zone. |
+| Database Node | Zone Name | Configure the zone name in OceanBase Database.
+The zone name must start with a letter, end with a letter or number, and can include letters, numbers, and underscores.
+The length must be between 2 and 32 characters.
+When deploying a multi-zone OceanBase cluster, at least one zone must have the same Region as the primary zone.
+You can add or delete a zone by clicking + Add zone or the delete icon next to the corresponding zone. |

-| OBServer Node | The IP address of an OBServer node in the OceanBase cluster.
-After you specify the IP address of an OBServer node, you can press Enter to specify the IP address of another OBServer node.
+| OBServer Node | Configure the IP address of the OBServer node in the OceanBase cluster.
+You can enter multiple IP addresses and press Enter to configure them.

 |